const-az/Animadamente/README.md

 Firebase commands

-* `firebase init` - to initialize firebase on your project.
+* `firebase init` - to initialize Firebase on your project.
 * `firebase deploy --only functions` - to connect ending points with cloudfunctions.
 * `firebase deploy --only hosting` - to upload to Firebase hosting.